Home | Morning Starters | Year 6 | Nature's Builders

 Rewrite the following sentence with the main clause in a different position.

-The termite mound could be seen from many miles away because of its great size.
+The termite mound could be seen many miles away because of its great size.

 Number Challenge